AmtTawsik/Amt-BK/README.md

 # Amt-BK

 Amt-BK is an online book library application that fetches data from the [Gutendex API](https://gutendex.com/books) and provides various functionalities such as search, filtering by genre, wishlist management, pagination, and a detailed view for each book.
+I don’t use any templates for the UI.
 The project is built using vanilla JavaScript and CSS, ensuring a fast and responsive user experience.

 ## Features